-- Leverage a web-accessible, customer success content platform to enable your sales agents.
-(No more digging through emails and attaching files that may never correctly open on the other end!)
-The MindTouch architecture lends itself perfectly to organizing content by department and leveraging step-by-step processes while restricting access where necessary.
+- Leverage a web-accessible, customer success content platform (such as MindTouch) to enable your sales agents.
+Say goodbye, to digging through emails and attaching files that may never correctly open on the other end!
+The MindTouch architecture, for example, lends itself perfectly to organizing content by department and leveraging step-by-step processes while restricting access where necessary.

-If you have not done so yet, create an inter-departmental sales content strategy team.
-Team members should represent marketing, content management, engineering, support and success.
-This collaborative team ensures that product content that prospective buyers see is the most up-to-date, technically accurate and representative documentation to assure the buyer of the value and quality of the product.
+If you have not done so yet, create an inter-departmental sales content strategy team .
+Team members should represent marketing, content management, engineering, support and success departments.
+This collaborative team ensures that product content is up-to-date, technically accurate and representative to assure prospective buyers of the product's value and quality.

 - Work with the appropriate departments to assign content authors and editors and to put a peer review process in place to ensure that—from engineering to marketing—the content has been thoroughly vetted to align with business values and strategies.

 - For content identified as having contributed to a closed sale, assign a team to review whether the content could be improved to further encourage product validation.
-The team may, for example, recommend to embed a MindTouch Touchpoint such as a contextual help Touchpoint or a search Touchpoin to entice prospective customers to explore additional product features.
+The team may, for example, recommend embedding a MindTouch Touchpoint such as a contextual help button Touchpoints or a search Touchpoint to entice prospective customers to explore additional product features.

 - Collaboratively, create product content.

-Nothing will propel your sales team to more successfully closed opportunities than a well-thought out strategy your sales agents can easily follow and leverage at critical interaction points.
+Nothing will propel your sales team to more successfully close opportunities than a well-guided sales path.
+Create paths your sales agents can easily follow and allows them to leverage the right tools at critical interaction moments.

 - Create your strategic sales paths.
-Enable your sales agents to easily follow your prescribed sales success paths.
-Again, MindTouch Touchpoints can help your sales agents leverage the right documentation throughout all stages of your sales process.
-By embedding contextual help buttons on the appropriate pages of your sales success paths, your agents simply have to click a button to view the targeted product content recommended for the prospective buyer at that stage.
+Here, again, MindTouch can help your sales agents leverage the right documentation throughout all stages of your sales process.
+By embedding contextual help Touchpoints in conjunction with MindTouch Paths on the appropriate pages of your sales success paths, your agents simply have to click a button to view the targeted product content recommended for the prospective buyer at that stage.